conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

 **Validating the build platform**

-Please, first note that we only declared ``os`` and ``arch`` settings.
-These are in fact the settings of the machine that will build the package for the toolchain, so we will just need those to check that these correspond to ``Linux`` and ``x86_64`` becausa that's the platform the binaries for the toolchain were meant to run into.
+First, it's important to acknowledge that only the ``os`` and ``arch`` settings are declared.
+These settings represent the machine that will compile the package for the toolchain, so we only need to verify that they correspond to ``Linux`` and ``x86_64``, as these are the platforms for which the toolchain binaries are intended.

-It's very important to note that in this case, for this package that is going to be used as a tool_requires, those settings do not correspond to the ``host`` profile, but to the ``build`` profile.
-Conan knows about this, because when we create the package later we will pass the ``--build-require`` argument to the Conan create that will make that the ``settings`` equal in practice to the ``settings_build``.
+It is important to note that for this package, which is to be used as a ``tool_requires``, these settings do not relate to the ``host`` profile but to the ``build`` profile.
+This distinction is recognized by Conan when creating the package with the ``--build-require`` argument.
+This will make the ``settings`` and the ``settings_build`` to be equal within the context of package creation.

 **Validating the target platform**

-In this case, that we are cross-compiling, if we want to make checks on the platform that is going to run the executable that will be produced by the compilers of the toolchain we have to refer to them using the ``settings_target``.
-These settings_target, come in fact from the information of the ``host`` profile.
-So, in our case if we are building for a Raspberry Pi, that will be the information stored in the ``settings_target``.
-Again, Conan knows that the settings_target have to be file with the ``host`` profile information because we pass the ``--build-require`` argument when creating the package.
+In scenarios involving cross-compilation, validations regarding the target platform, where the executable generated by the toolchain's compilers will run, must refer to the ``settings_target``.
+These settings come from the information in the ``host`` profile.
+For instance, if compiling for a Raspberry Pi, that will be the information stored in the ``settings_target``.
+Again, Conan is aware that ``settings_target`` should be populated with the ``host`` profile information due to the use of the ``--build-require`` flag during package creation.

 .. code-block:: python